-Join Steven Brown for an in-depth discussion in this video Understanding inbound logistics, part of Fundamentals of Logistics.
+Join Steven Brown for an in-depth discussion in this video Understanding inbound logistics, part of Logistics Foundations.

 - I was talking with some people…from Boeing Corporation recently.…And I could not help but notice…how much pride they take in their ability…to support their customers' needs,…not just in delivering airplanes,…but also in delivering spare parts…to keep those airplanes flying.…And they should be proud,…because they are pretty good at this.…But I wonder if they realize how much effort it takes…to deliver all the parts and components…and subassemblies to their factories,…so that those airplanes can be assembled.…This is called inbound logistics.…